sneachda/match-match-project2/README.md

 *Overlays*

-When page is loaded at first, overlay with 'Click to Start' appears with opaque background.
+When page is loaded at first, overlay with 'Click to Start' appears with transparent background.

 Game starts as soon as this is clicked.
 Overlay disappears, clock starts counting down.